How to report stolen and abandoned supermarket trolleys in Australia

 Trolley report phone: 1800 876 553 (1800 TROLLEY)

 Privacy tip: leave “no” in the “Would you like to be notified” section if you prefer not to share your email address

-Privacy tip: to protect your personal information, enter general info, for example John Citizen email@example.com
+Privacy tip: to protect your personal information, you can enter placeholder name John Citizen and email firstname.lastname@example.org

 You can add the above links to your web browser bookmarks and use them to report any trolley you see outside shopping premises.

 The reports are forwarded to collection teams around the country.
 The trolley collection services retrieve the trolleys and return them to the relevant store.
 Reporting trolleys not only reduces waste, but also decreases trolley replacement costs, which are eventually passed onto customers.

 If you find that a certain retail company makes it very difficult to contact them to report their abandoned trolleys, of if they repeatedly fail to collect their trolleys after numerous reports, be persistent: make a complain to the company and to your local council.
 You can also vote with your feet and shop only with those companies who care about safety and sustainability of your community and prove it with their actions.